LUOXIAO92/MakeSense/README.md

 # Use this when testing one-pass multimodal translation behavior.
 python examples/pipeline_3_a_asr_translation_omni.py

 # 3b-1.
-Optional staged ASR-only path.
+ASR-only path.
 # This fills source transcript artifacts in the cache.
 python examples/pipeline_3_b1_asr.py

 # 3b-2.
-Staged raw translation from the ASR cache.
+Raw translation from the ASR cache.
-# Default is text-only; optional audio-assisted mode is controlled in the script.
+# Default is text-only; optional audio-assisted mode is controlled in the script, audio supported omni model is needed.
 python examples/pipeline_3_b2_asr_text_translation.py

 # 4. Forced alignment for source transcription.